TaxFoundation/data/facts-and-figures/2016/README.md

 Connecticut's rate includes a 20% surtax, which effectively increases the rate from 7.5% to 9%.
 Surtax is required by businesses with at least $100 million annual gross income.

-Ohio, Texas, and Washington do not have a corporate income tax but do have a gross receipts tax with rates not strictly comparable to corporate income tax rates.
+Nevada, Ohio, Texas, and Washington do not have a corporate income tax but do have a gross receipts tax with rates not strictly comparable to corporate income tax rates.
 See Table 18 for more information.
 Delaware and Virginia have a gross receipts tax in addition to the corporate income tax.

 Illinois' rate includes two separate corporate income taxes, one at a 5.25% rate and one at a 2.5% rate.